oracle/node-oracledb/INSTALL.md

 Download the free 64-bit Instant Client **Basic** ZIP file from [Oracle Technology Network][25].
 If your Node.js architecture is 32-bit, then use the [32-bit Instant Client][26] instead.

+Windows 7 users: Note that Oracle 19 is not supported on Windows 7.

 - Unzip the ZIP file into a directory that is accessible to your application.
 For example unzip